cns-iu/myaura/efwebsite/README.md

 # Epilepsy Foundation Website Dataset Instructions

-The scripts below were designed for MySQL, some convertion may be needed for Postgres.
+The scripts below were designed for MySQL and the raw data is stored on the etrash server.

 ## Important Tables